 3. Contact a local lawyer for advice.

 An attorney who specializes in ADA compliance can help guide you further.
 You can ask for referrals or search your state's bar association if you need assistance finding one.

 Quickly File a HOA Complaint with DoNotPay

-If you wish to file a complaint or seek monetary compensation for ADA violations with your HOA but want the help of a professional, DoNotPay is here to help.
+If you wish to file a complaint or seek with your HOA but want the help of a professional, DoNotPay is here to help.
 Using our "File an HOA Complaint" service, you can have us draft a professional complaint letter on your behalf.

 Here’s how to file a complaint with your HOA using DoNotPay:

 - Choose and describe the nature of your complaint (neighbors, maintenance, etc).

 - Explain how this problem has negatively affected you and how you want the HOA to address the problem.

 - Tell us how long you've been a member of this HOA.